Requirements and Deadlines

 Please note that applications for the Energy Law concentration may vary.
 See that program's website for more detailed information.

-Applications received after this date will be reviewed on a space-available basis only.
+Applications received after April 1 will be reviewed on a space-available basis only.

 The University of Tulsa College of Law